Brahma Sutras

 The first chapter rejects Samkhya's view on pradhana, stating that an inert first principle cannot account for a universe which reflects purpose and intelligence.
 It harmonizes different views of Absolute Reality found in the Upanishads, subsuming them under the concept of Brahman.
-The second chapter reviews and addresses the objections raised by samkhya and other competing orthodox schools of Hindu philosophy, Nyaya, Yoga, Vaisheshika and Mimamsa, as well as heterodox schools such as Buddhism and Jainism.
+The second chapter reviews and addresses the objections raised by Samkhya and other competing orthodox schools of Hindu philosophy, Nyaya, Yoga, Vaisheshika and Mimamsa, as well as heterodox schools such as Buddhism and Jainism.
 The third chapter compares the vidyas and upasanas found in the Upanishads, deciding which are similar and can be combined, and which are different.
 The last chapter states why such a knowledge is an important human need.

-The Brahma Sūtras is one of three most important texts in Vedanta along with the Principal Upanishads and the Bhagavad Gita.
+The Brahma Sūtra text is one of three most important texts in Vedanta along with the Principal Upanishads and the Bhagavad Gita.
 It has been influential to various schools of Indian philosophies, but interpreted differently by the non-dualistic Shiva Advaita and Advaita Vedanta sub-schools, and the Vaishnava theistic Vishishtadvaita and Dvaita Vedanta sub-schools, as well as others.
-Several commentaries on the Brahma Sūtras are lost to history or yet to be found; of the surviving ones, the most well studied commentaries on the Brahma Sūtras include the bhashya by Adi Shankara, The Vaishnava-exegetes Srinivasa, Ramanuja, Madhvacharya, Bhaskara, Baladeva Vidyabhushan, Ramanandacharya and the only Shaiva exegete Srikantha Sivacharya.
+Several commentaries on the Brahma Sūtras are lost to history or yet to be found.
+Of the surviving ones, the most well studied commentaries on the Brahma Sūtras include the bhashya by Adi Shankara, those by the Vaishnava exegetes Srinivasa, Ramanuja, Madhvacharya, Bhaskara, Baladeva Vidyabhushan, Ramanandacharya, and that by the only Shaiva exegete, Srikantha Sivacharya.